Test Annotations

 @httpCode

-@outputMatch a @outputMatchFile
+@outputMatch and @outputMatchFile

 @phpIni